devmbp/AtBS/README.md

 What to expect in this README/Repository:

-(a) Learning notes from my reading and understanding of the above named book as I journey through the pages.
+(a) Learning notes from my reading and understanding of the above named resource as I journey through the pages.
+Notes can be found here: [insert Google Docs URL]

 (b) Code from practice excercises in the learning resource.